St Helier: 18th century

 George II gave £200 towards the construction of a new harbour – previously boats would be beached on a falling tide and unloaded by cart across the sands.
 A statue of the king by John Cheere was erected in the square in 1751 in gratitude, and the marketplace was renamed Royal Square, although the name has remained Lé Vièr Marchi (the old market) to this day in Jèrriais.
 Many of St Helier's road names and street names are bilingual English/French or English/Jèrriais, but some have only one name.
 The names in the various languages are not usually translations: distinct naming traditions survive alongside each other.

 The Royal Square was also the scene of the Battle of Jersey on 6 January 1781, the last attempt by French forces to seize Jersey.
-John Singleton Copley's epic painting The Death of Major Pierson captures an imaginative version of the scene.
+John Singleton Copley's epic painting The Death of Major Peirson captures an imaginative version of the scene.
 Following the 1789 French Revolution, many thousands of French refugees settled in Jersey, many aristocratic and most settling in St Helier.
 This doubled the number of houses in town and its vicinity; many of the tree-lined lanes leading from the town became built up with new houses and streets.

 As harbour construction moved development seaward, a population growth meant that marshland and pasture north of the ribbon of urban activity was built on speculatively.
 Settlement by English immigrants added quarters of colonial-style town houses to the traditional building stock.

 Continuing military threats from France spurred the construction of a citadel fortress, Fort Regent, on the Mont de la Ville, the crag dominating the shallow basin of St Helier.